Jon1969Edwards/ThisHubbaRepo/README.md

 - ** when spot added ratings appear to be 0 until refresh **
 - Make sure photo is posted when adding a spot (s3 error?)
 - Eliminate race condition with re-auth on post requests
+- Not get /photos so much (firing off too many times)

 // WishList
 - Start using 9patch images (from android or fb and color them in photoshop) for things!